 They can build atoms and discover the story of our planet.
 They also touch and learn that some minerals are inside and at the same time outside our body, how the calcium comes from the stars, but you can also find it in the mountains, in the eggs or yourself.
 They learn that if you destroy the environment, producing pollution for example, you are destroying yourself at the end.»

 For Maria Montessori the idea was to set an environment where the children could choose, while the teacher is looking at the relation between the child and the environment.
 Environment means also other children and adults.
 So if you look the children in free movement you can know them better, you can help also them to know better themselves.

-On the other hand Ruggero exaplained us how they took this idea of human being that Montessori told us to other contexts.
-They went to the hospital and talked to the doctor there.
-They proposed to use Montessori with people with Alzhaimer as a non-pharmacologic therapy.
-They decided to transform a room in the hospital into an open space for the person who were at the beginning of dementia.
+«We went to the hospital and talked to the doctor there.
+We proposed him to use Montessori with people with Alzheimer as a non-pharmacologic therapy.
+We decided to transform a room in the hospital into an open space for the person who were at the beginning of dementia.

-Ruggero thinks that we are in a good moment because we are in crisis.
+«I think that we are in a good moment because we are in crisis.
 Crisis is usually a changing point.
-He feels that Italy is in the bottom of its social situation and it is a good moment to move towards a new vision.
+I feel that Italy is in the bottom of its social situation and it is a good moment to move towards a new vision.

-Talking about success, it Italian it means something happened in the pass, “successo”.
-Ruggero feels that we have to rethink our idea of success, and think about it in a future sense.
+Talking about success, in Italian it means something happened in the pass, “successo”.
+I feel that we have to rethink our idea of success, and think about it in a future sense.
 How can we use the success to build the future?»